A field technician is a specialist trained to handle on-site diagnostics and servicing, while maintaining client specifications and safety standards.

 Although much of today’s business activities occur in the office and are associated with digital solutions, on-site hardware and other machinery still play a significant role.
 Workforces and home-based customers alike depend on their in-house and local machinery to perform essential tasks.
 And when that machinery malfunctions, stops working, or is simply in need of a tune-up, specialized technicians are responsible for getting everything back up to 100%.

 These field technicians (also called field service technicians) are vital to the ongoing success of businesses and customers alike.

-Although many organisations that employ field service technicians are willing to provide at least some training, most job opportunities in the field service market go towards those who have some form of accreditation.
-This generally includes at least an associate degree in computer science, information science or a related field, and nearly a third of field technicians have also earned their bachelor’s degree.
+Although many organizations that employ field service technicians are willing to provide at least some training, most job opportunities in the field service market go towards those who have some form of accreditation.
+This generally includes at least an associate degree in computer science, information science, or a related field, and nearly a third of field technicians have also earned their bachelor’s degree.

 Nearly every industry relies on its own types of field service technicians to ensure that on-site machinery is being kept in proper working order.
 And just as there are many kinds of field technicians, there are a variety of paths an individual may take to become a field technician:

 The most obvious path to becoming a field technician is to attend a university and earn a degree.
-Many prospective field technicians pursue engineering, communication or technology majors.
-At the same time, many vocational and technical schools offer field-technician courses and programmes.
+Many prospective field technicians pursue engineering, communication, or technology majors.
+At the same time, many vocational and technical schools offer field-technician courses and programs.

-For those who are less interested in earning a full degree, many colleges offer specialised courses.
-These programmes are designed to cultivate the skills and technical knowledge future field technicians will need to establish themselves in the field service industry.
+For those who are less interested in earning a full degree, many colleges offer specialized courses.
+These programs are designed to cultivate the skills and technical knowledge future field technicians will need to establish themselves in the field service industry.
 Often, college courses will offer some form of certification in lieu of a full degree.